Southeast Region, Brazil: National Airport

-Vitoria Airport is located on a land plot of just over 5.2 million square meters.
+Eurico de Aguiar Salles Airport is located on a land plot of just over 5.2 million square meters.
 Since construction of its first step, finished in 1946, Vitória Airport has undergone several expansions and modernizations, but current demand has surpassed its capacity of 560 thousand passengers a year.
 The recent construction of new aircraft parking boxes on the aprons has improved the airport's operational efficiency.

 In 2003 more than 1.2 million passengers used the airport, and in 2004 this rose to some 1.25 million.
 Vitória is one of the 32 airports in the Infraero network that has a cargo terminal.
 In May 1999 the first direct international freight connection to the United States (Miami) began operating to Vitória, facilitating imports to the state of Espírito Santo.
 Today there are five of such flights a week.

 Highways

 Dom Pedro Highway, part of Campinas Beltway.
 Photo by Renato M.E.
 Sabbatini.

 The Southeast Brazilian region is highly covered by Paved roads – due to the policy in the Brazil's economy in the 1960s (automobilization of the country) – which led to the car's manufacturing to be a major industry not only in the region but in Brazil as well.

 The Southeast's highways are generally in good or very good conditions – some exceptions are made to the southern parts of the BR-101.

 Railways are present as well (and also, the region is more covered than any other region), but mainly for freight transport – soy beans and iron ore, mainly, from the farms and mines to the seaports.

 Also, a very complicated hydrocanal system is present in the region, with ten major dams.

 The Pampulha Church in Belo Horizonte is one of the most expressive symbols of the Brazilian Modern Architecture.

 São Paulo is the largest Brazilian city.

 Health care and education are of major concern in the larger cities, but in smaller ones, the population are generally well-looked after.